chrisvanmeer/hcp-boundary-demo-azure/README.md

    ```shell
    export BOUNDARY_ADDR=<cluster_url>
    ```
+4. Log in to the Admin UI
-4. Click on Auth Methods and copy the ID for the *password* auth method
+5. Click on Auth Methods and copy the ID for the *password* auth method
    ```shell
    export BOUNDARY_AUTH_METHOD_ID=<auth_method_id>
    ```